-- 1.1 Regional Hydrographic Commissions (RHC), the creation of which was encouraged under IHO Programme 3, Resolution 2/1997 (as amended), bring together those Member States having common regional interests in nautical charting 1, research or data collection, so that cooperative solutions to these problems may be reached.
+1.1 Regional Hydrographic Commissions (RHC), the creation of which was encouraged under IHO Programme 3, Resolution 2/1997 (as amended), bring together those Member States having common regional interests in nautical charting1, research or data collection, so that cooperative solutions to these problems may be reached.
 Regional Charting Groups or Committees, later re-titled International Charting Coordination Working Groups (ICCWG), may also exist at the regional level.
 These were set up following Decision 26 of the XII IHC in 1982 with "a primary objective of developing integrated schemes of International (INT) charts for the areas concerned".
 They consist of any Member State with an interest in the charting of a particular region.
-The coordinator of such a group is referred to as the Regional Coordinator (see Annex II), who advises and reports to the relevant RHC (see paragraph 3.10 of Annex II) - 1.2 The Nautical Cartography Working Group (NCWG) (formerly the Chart Standardization and Paper Chart Working Group (CSPCWG)) has a range of duties in the charting field, as set out in IHO Resolutions 2/1982 (as amended) and 11/2002 (as amended).
-In particular, it has an on-going role to: - Keep under continuous review S-11 Part A 'Guidance for the Preparation and Maintenance of International (INT) Chart and ENC Schemes' in order to advise the IHO Hydrographic Services and Standards Committee (HSSC) on its updating; - Advise the International Hydrographic Bureau (IHB to be replaced by "IHO Secretariat" when the IHO Secretariat is established) and RHCs, as appropriate, on the work of ICCWG in order to promote the production of INT charts; and
+The coordinator of such a group is referred to as the Regional Coordinator (see Annex II), who advises and reports to the relevant RHC (see paragraph 3.10 of Annex I).

+1.2 The Nautical Cartography Working Group (NCWG) (formerly the Chart Standardization and Paper Chart Working Group (CSPCWG)) has a range of duties in the charting field, as set out in IHO Resolutions 2/1982 (as amended) and 11/2002 (as amended).
+In particular, it has an on-going role to:

+Keep under continuous review S-11 Part A 'Guidance for the Preparation and Maintenance of International (INT) Chart and ENC Schemes' in order to advise the IHO Hydrographic Services and Standards Committee (HSSC) on its updating;

-Nautical chart: A chart specifically designed to meet the requirements of marine navigation, showing depths of water, nature of bottom, elevations, configuration and characteristics of coast, dangers and aids to navigation.
+1 Nautical chart: A chart specifically designed to meet the requirements of marine navigation, showing depths of water, nature of bottom, elevations, configuration and characteristics of coast, dangers and aids to navigation.
 May be a paper chart, electronic navigational chart (ENC) or a raster navigational chart (RNC).
 Also called marine chart, hydrographic chart, or simply chart.
 [IHO Hydrographic Dictionary].